Bridging Rested and Restless Bandits with Graph-Triggering: Rising and Rotting: Discussion and Conclusions

 \section{Discussion and Conclusions}

 In this paper, we proposed \emph{graph-triggered bandits} (GTBs), a generalization of the rested and restless bandit settings, where the expected rewards of the different arms evolve by means of a graph.
-We focused and compared two special families of bandits, namely \textit{rising} and \textit{rotting} bandits, where the expected rewards of an arm evolve in a monotonic fashion with the number of \textit{triggers} the specific arm received.
-We showed that computing the optimal policy without additional assumptions on the matrix is NP-Hard in both the rising and rotting scenarios.
+We focused on and compared two special families of bandits, namely \textit{rising} and \textit{rotting} bandits, where the expected rewards of an arm evolve in a monotonic fashion with the number of \textit{triggers} the specific arm received.
+We showed that computing the optimal policy without additional assumptions on the matrix is NP-hard in both the rising and rotting scenarios.
 Then, for both these classes, we showed how, instead, for block-diagonal connectivity matrices, we can find the optimal policy in polynomial time and have a convenient closed-form expression.
 From the algorithmic perspective, we showed how it is possible to achieve sublinear regret for both of these special instances of MABs with block-diagonal connectivity matrices.
 On the other hand, for general matrices, we have an interesting distinction.
-Indeed, for Rising GTBs we were able to achieve sublinear regret, while for Rotting GTBs (in the standard scenario, without additional assumption on the behavior of expected rewards, \eg on second-order derivatives), we proved that we cannot learn.
-This work aspires to be a first step in the study of GTBs and should be integrated by studying the statistical complexity of learning through lower bounds, and by considering more general models, \eg smoothly evolving bandits.
+Indeed, for Rising GTBs we were able to achieve sublinear regret, while for Rotting GTBs (in the standard scenario, without additional assumptions on the behavior of expected rewards, \eg on second-order derivatives), we proved that we cannot learn.

-\acks{Funded by the European Union – Next Generation EU within the project NRPP M4C2, Investment 1.3 DD.
-341 - 15 March 2022 – FAIR – Future Artificial Intelligence Research – Spoke 4 - PE00000013 - D53C22002380006, and by the EU Horizon project ELIAS (European Lighthouse of AI for Sustainability, No. 101120237).}